LamsyA/JIT-UNISWAP-V4-HOOK/README.md

 ### Withdraw Liquidity & Profits

-After the swap, liquidity providers can withdraw their profits from the JIT hook.
+Over time, liquidity providers can withdraw their profits from the JIT hook and sent directly to a centralized exchange.

 ```solidity
 function withdrawLiquidity(uint256 shareAmount, address withdrawTo) external;